kajananchinniah/Pokemon-Kanto-Starter-Image-Classifier/README.md

 Dataset I used: https://www.kaggle.com/thedagger/pokemon-generation-one/

 Note: I only used the files that had the four starters (Bulbasaur, Charmander, Pikachu and Squirtle)

-Later, I used a pretrained densenet network but retrained the classifier on the original dataset from above (all 151 Kanto Pokemon).

-Through this process, I was able to get 73% accuracy on my validation set.